 Executive Support Manager

 Zofia’s connection to Experience Wellington started at City Gallery Wellington working as a casual Visitor Services Host while undertaking her studies at Victoria University.
-Almost a decade later, Zofia returned to Experience Wellington to take on the role of Executive Services Manager where she manages IT, Corporate Contracts and Executive Support for the organisation and has also been involved in managing the Human Resources function for the organisation until August 2017 when the new role of Manager People and Capability was established.
-Prior to this Zofia was living in London where she worked for international auction house Christie’s as a Data Analyst in the Global Strategy Office and then moved into the role of Client Information Manager.
-Upon her return to New Zealand she worked for a year in various administration roles for the New Zealand Symphony Orchestra.
+Almost a decade later, Zofia returned to Experience Wellington to take on the role of Executive Support Manager where she now manages executive support for the Board and Chief Executive and provides project leadership of the corporate Strategic Plan priority projects.
+Zofia’s prior experience includes working in a number of administration roles for the New Zealand Symphony Orchestra, and while she was living in London, she was Data Analyst in the Global Strategy Office and then Client Information Manager (for the European, Middle East, Russia and India regions) at international auction house Christie’s.

 Director New Zealand Cricket Museum